fylgja/site/src/components/input-group.md

 ---
 title: "Input-group"
-description: "The input group extends upon the @fylgja/form.
+description: "The input group extends upon the `@fylgja/form`.
-By providing a wrapper that allows for more complex form field elements.
+By providing a wrapper that allows for more complex form field styles."
-Like a search bar with button in the same field."
 npm: "@fylgja/input-group"
 tags: ["layout", "forms"]
 preview: "input-group.png"